surajmeena99/surajmeena99/README.md

 * 👨‍💻  All of my projects are available at [My Projects](https://github.com/surajmeena99/Flutter-Projects)
 * ✉️  You can contact me at [surajmeena.dev@gmail.com](mailto:surajmeena.dev@gmail.com)
 * 🧠  I'm learning Flutter, Dart, Firebase
-* 🤝  I'm open to collaborating on interestion Projects
+* 🤝  I'm open to collaborating on interesting Projects

 ### Languages and Tools: